Biography

 After earning his doctorate, Houshmand worked as a staff analyst for United Airlines, developing large-scale optimization and forecasting models.
 Leaving industry for academia, he served at the University of Cincinnati and, later, Drexel University, where he taught and held various administrative positions before joining Rowan as provost in 2006.

-Houshmand lives in Harrison Township, N.J., with his wife, Farah.
+Dr. Houshmand lives in Harrison Township, New Jersey, with his wife, Farah.
 They have two adult children.